LeeDoona/Dashing/README.md

-# Dashing
+# for funny
-Proto type for kookmin univercity.
+Here is space for a variety of interesting things.